furechan/pypi-index/README.md

 # Static Pypi Server Example

-This is a GitHub pages site, that serves a static PyPi index.
+This is a GitHub pages site, that serves as a static PyPi index.

 Based on https://github.com/ceddlyburge/python-package-server